tidalcycles/tidal-doc/blog/tidal_profile_ndr_brt.md

 - Well, most of the time it is noisy, sometimes mellow, always not danceable.

 **How has your music evolved since you have been livecoding?**
-- For sure it changed, I'm not sure it "evolved", sometime I think I was more creative when I was learning how to use the instrument, now it's easier to get into the loop of being repetitive.
+- For sure it changed, I'm not sure it "evolved", sometimes I think I was more creative when I was learning how to use the instrument, now it's easier to get into the loop of being repetitive.

 **What samples or instruments do you like to work with?**
 - I try not to use the default samples nor the default synths, I sometimes write my own synths, sometimes I record my own samples or I get them from various sources.

 **What projects are you currently working on or planning?
 What's next?**
-- I recently finished a record that was a collaboration with Naotodate, that's a non-livecoding noise friend from Italy ([on bandcamp](https://umanoudito.bandcamp.com/album/a-letter-is-a-number-a-feeling-is-a-code).
+- I recently finished a record that was a collaboration with Naotodate, that's a non-livecoding noise friend from Italy ([on bandcamp](https://umanoudito.bandcamp.com/album/a-letter-is-a-number-a-feeling-is-a-code)).
 - Now I'm working to another collaboration record, this time with ETOL, an amazing italian livecoder.
 To be fair the project it is still in an embryonic state.